Killing Horizons: Negative Temperatures and Entropy Super-Additivity: Abstract

 \section{Abstract}

-Many discussions in the literature of spacetimes with more than one Killing horizon have noted that the some horizons have positive and some have negative surface gravities, but assign to all a positive temperature.
-In doing so it will be found that the first law of thermodynamics takes a non-standard form.
-We show that if one regards the Christodoulou and Ruffini formula for the total energy or enthalpy of the spacetime region under consideration as defining the Gibbs surface of the system and systematically applies the rules of Gibbsian thermodynamics, negative temperatures arise inevitably as does the conventional form of the first law.
-We provide many new examples, including black holes in STU supergravity, illustrating the occurrence of negative temperatures in two different contexts.
-For asymptotically flat and asymptotically AdS black holes the inner horizons are naturally assigned a negative Gibbsian temperature.
+Many discussions in the literature of spacetimes with more than one Killing horizon note that some horizons have positive and some have negative surface gravities, but assign to all a positive temperature.
+However, the first law of thermodynamics then takes a non-standard form.
+We show that if one regards the Christodoulou and Ruffini formula for the total energy or enthalpy as defining the Gibbs surface, then the rules of Gibbsian thermodynamics imply that negative temperatures arise inevitably on inner horizons, as does the conventional form of the first law.
+We provide many new examples of this phenomenon, including black holes in STU supergravity.
+We also give a discussion of left and right temperatures and entropies, and show that both the left and right temperatures are non-negative.
+The left-hand sector contributes exactly half the total energy of the system, and the right-hand sector contributes the other half.
+Both the sectors satisfy conventional first laws and Smarr formulae.
 For spacetimes with a positive cosmological constant, the cosmological horizon is naturally assigned a negative Gibbsian temperature.
-We also use our examples to explore entropy-product formulae and a novel entropy-inversion formula, and we use them to test whether or not the entropy is a super-additive function of the extensive variables.
+We also explore entropy-product formulae and a novel entropy-inversion formula, and we use them to test whether the entropy is a super-additive function of the extensive variables.
 We find that super-additivity is typically satisfied, but we find a counterexample for dyonic Kaluza-Klein black holes.

 \addtocontents{toc}{ }

 \half{\frac{1}{2}} \ben{ } \eea{\end{eqnarray}} \bp {{\bf p}} \bv {{\bf v}} \bs {{\bf s}} \bt{{\bf t}}

 \p {\partial} \cL {{\cal L}} \cG {{\cal G}} \cLEG {{\cal LEG}}